ericnam-png/splunk-detection-lab/README.md

 Review and triage the authentication alerts generated from steps 1 and 2.

 - Correlate `4720` (account creation) with `4625` (failed logins) to identify suspicious sequences
-- Would be great to build a simple alert rule for accounts with >5 failed logins within a short window
+- Build an alert rule triggering on accounts with 5+ failed logins within 15 minutes

 <p>
   <img src="soc-detection-lab/failed_login_detection.png" width="700"/>